 Make things easy on them.
-Keep your answers clear and concise and, when possible, personalize them.
-Customers expect personalization at every step of the customer journey, and customer service is no exception.
+Keep your answers clear and concise and, when possible, personalise them.
+Customers expect personalisation at every step of the customer journey, and customer service is no exception.

-The University of Dayton did a great job with this in the personalized explainer video below.
-At Idomoo, we do lots of Personalized Videos to help explain something customers need to know: what to expect for their first bill, how to handle insurance claims, how to figure out what an escrow statement is and why it matters.
-This video covers another complicated topic — financial aid for college — with data personalized to the student so it shows them what their aid looks like.
+The University of Dayton did a great job with this in the personalised explainer video below.
+At Idomoo, we do lots of Personalised Videos to help explain something customers need to know: what to expect for their first bill, how to handle insurance claims, how to figure out what an escrow statement is and why it matters.
+This video covers another complicated topic — financial aid for college — with data personalised to the student so it shows them what their aid looks like.